gbmhunter/MPid/README.md

 on embedded systems (but can also run on any machine which has a G++ compiler).

-Can use either fixed-points (recommended for high-speed operation) or doubles (recommended for non-time critical algorithms).
+For better performance and control, the PID library supports a generic number type.
+Number type must support casting to doubles.
+Fixed-point numbers are recommended for high-speed operation, doubles are recommended for non-time critical algorithms.

+Relys on used calling Pid.Run() at a regular and fixed interval (usually in the milli-second range, via an interrupt).

 Automatically adjusts Kp, Ki and Kd depending on the chosen time step (Zp, Zi, and Zd are the time-step adjusted values).